fukurosan/kiwicomponents/docs/windowmanagement.md

 ## Styling

-The Kiwi Component windows can be styled using CSS variables.
+The windows can be styled using CSS variables.

 The following variables can be set: